 Our 10 month concert season started on Friday, September 5th with two exciting acts.
 Tattletale Saints, winner of New Zealand’s Grammy equivalent for 2014 Folk Album joined a duo from Nashville, 10 String Symphony, known for mesmerizing acoustic innovation.

-On Friday the 12th we’ll feature the Rhythm Runners who are 5 outstanding jazz musicians from New Orleans, New York, and Seattle coming together to do Prohibition Era Jazz.
-The café will begin offering fine wines and craft bottled beers on the menu.
+On Friday the 12th we’ll featured the Rhythm Runners who are 5 outstanding jazz musicians from New Orleans, New York, and Seattle coming together to do Prohibition Era Jazz.
+The café began offering fine wines and craft bottled beers on the menu.

-We go to Canada next on Saturday the 20th to have one of Canada's finest jazz singers Jennifer Scott and her internationally acclaimed bassist Rene Worst along with guitarist Ed Dunsavage from Oregon to perform jazz but also Brazilian tunes.
+We then went to Canada to have one of Canada’s finest jazz singers Jennifer Scott and her internationally acclaimed bassist Rene Worst along with guitarist Ed Dunsavage from Oregon to perform jazz and Brazilian tunes.

-Olympia's Holly Gwinn Graham comes next week (Saturday, the 27th) to provide her wit, her knack for theater, and most of all very good vocals on standards, originals, kids music...and more.
+Olympia’s Holly Gwinn Graham sold out the house the following week providing her wit, her knack for theater, and most of all very good vocals on standards, originals, kids music...and more.

-October brings us Artswalk with our free evening of 6 acts of fiddlers, called the Fiddle Fest.
-That is on Friday and then on Saturday, the 4th, bluegrass favorites the Downtown Mountain Boys bring us stellar musicianship and tight 3-part harmony vocals.
+October brought us Artswalk with our free evening of 6 acts of fiddlers, called the Fiddle Fest and on October 4 bluegrass favorites the Downtown Mountain Boys brought us stellar musicianship and tight 3-part harmony vocals.